gopasspw/gopass/docs/features.md

 Eech4ahRoy2oowi0ohl
 ```

-The default action of `gopass` is show.
-It also accepts the `-c` flag to copy the content of
-the secret directly to the clipboard.
+The default action of `gopass` is show, so the previous command is exactly the same as typing `gopass show golang.org/gopher`.
+It also accepts the `-c` flag to copy the content of the secret directly to the clipboard.

-Since it may be dangerous to always display the password on `gopass` calls, the `safecontent`
-setting may be set to `true` to allow one to display only the rest of the password entries by
-default and display the whole entry, with password, only when the `-f` flag is used.
+Since it may be dangerous to always display the password, the `safecontent` setting may be set to `true` to allow one to display only the rest of the password entries by default and display the whole entry, with password, only when the `-f` flag is used.

 #### Copy a secret to the clipboard